bretello/fancycompleter/README.md

 integers and boolean in yellows, `None` in gray, types and classes in fuchsia.
 Everything else is plain white.

-`fancycompleter` is compatible with Python 3.
-However, by default colors don't work on Python 3, see the section [How do I get colors?](#how-do-i-get-colors) for details.

 ## Other features

 - To save space on screen, `fancycompleter` only shows the characters